What to Do About Your Student Loans If You Lose Your Job

 Student loan deferment is usually better than forbearance because you won't be charged interest on your federal subsidized loans (you will still be charged interest on federal unsubsidized and private student loans) while they're in deferment.
 If you don't qualify for deferment, your student loan servicer may still grant you forbearance.
 With forbearance, you may be able to stop making payments or reduce your monthly payment for up to 12 months - however, interest will continue to accrue on all loans.
 With private loans, you will always be charged interest.
-You can use this calculator to calculate the costs of using forbearance or deferment.

 3. Pay Interest On Your Loans (If You Can)